vitaminac/SpringTest/ReadMe.md

                     * distinctUntilChanged(), // ignore new term if same as previous term
                     * switchMap((term: string) => this.heroService.searchHeroes(term)), // switch to new search observable each time the term changes
             * ng generate class Hero
+        * Form
+            * The control has been visited.     ng-touched	ng-untouched
+            * The control's value has changed.  ng-dirty	ng-pristine
+            * The control's value is valid.	    ng-valid	ng-invalid
+            * Key event filtering key.enter link
     * Spring
         * @Slf4j
             * Lombok annotation to autocreate an Slf4j-based LoggerFactory as log